werivik/exam24/README.md

 ## Description

+This is my Exam Assignment for summer 2024.

 This is a blogg website with focus on plants.
 The users can read all the blogg posts on the website, but only the admin can delete-, add new- and change posts.
 The admin login page can be accessed through clicking on the Crazy Plant Lady female face profile picture and login in using a email and password assigned to the admin.

 The design inspiration comes from the word play "Crazy Cat Lady", whcih could be associated with: